huijing/huijing.github.io/_drafts/drupal-101-getting-started-with-d8.md

     <p class="no-margin">Navigate to wherever you store your local development sites and run the following:</p>
     <pre><code class="language-bash">drush dl drupal-8 --select</code></pre>
     I suppose you could go for the dev version, but the latest beta will be fine as well.
-2. **Adjust folder permissions for install**
-    Drupal needs to modify the `settings.php` and `services.yml` file during installation.
-It also needs to be able to create the `files` folder.
-Modify the permissions of the *sites > default* folder so Drupal can write to it:
-    <pre><code class="language-bash">chmod a+w sites/default</code></pre>
-    This command changes the permissions on that folder to allow everyone to write to it.
-3. **Create the services.php and services.yml files**
-    According to the [official documentation](https://api.drupal.org/api/drupal/core!INSTALL.txt/8), Drupal should create these files but if it can't it will prompt you to do so.
-Well, I never managed to get Drupal to create the settings.php in Drupal 7 either so just make a copy of the `default.services.yml` and the `default.settings.php` file as follows (*assuming you're in the sites > default folder already*):
-    <pre><code class="language-bash">cp default.services.yml services.yml</code></pre>
-    <pre><code class="language-bash">cp default.settings.php settings.php</code></pre>
-    <p class="no-margin">Modify the permissions of the settings.php file so Drupal can write to it during the setup process.</p>
-    <pre><code class="language-bash">chmod a+w settings.php</code></pre>
+Another advantage of using Drush to get the Drupal 8 files is that I didn't have to go through steps 3, 4 and 5.
-4. **Run the install script**
+2. **Run the install script**
     Navigate to the base url of your site and you should see something like this:

     <picture>